alejandro2000/EntregasGlobant/README.md

 3th step -> Run the command 'mvn clean verify' to run all the contained tests.

-Note : If you want to run a specific test we just have to modify the testng.xml file.
+Note : If you want to run a specific test we just have to modify the testng.xml file, also be sure to update the chromedriver version according to you Google Chrome program the chromedriver is stored in src/test/resources/chromedriver/.

 by : Alejandro Taborda Cadavid
 2020